-will solve all trivial subgoals involving True or False.
-(FIXME: say something about COND and COND')
+will solve all trivial subgoals involving True or False.(FIXME: say something about COND and COND')(FIXME: say something about FOCUS)

-Most tactic combinators described in this section are defined in Pure/tctical.ML.
+Most tactic combinators described in this section are defined in Pure/tactical.ML.
 Some combinators for the purpose of proof search are implemented in Pure/search.ML.